 1) Pesto sauce*

-*As with the pizza dough, you can buy the pesto, but making it is so simple it won't take you long.
+*Just like with the pizza dough, you can buy the pesto, but making it is so easy it will take no time at all.
 Plus, you can always adjust it to your taste.

 2) Green sauce